Bookmark and Share FiPy: A Finite Volume PDE Solver Using Python

 • or not having admin privileges.

-An alternative to setting the PYTHONPATH is to employ one of the utilities that manage packages and their dependencies independently of the system package manager and the system directories.
-These utilities include Stow, Virtualenv and zc.buildout, amongst others.
-Here we’ll describe the use of Virtualenv, which we highly recommend.
+To avoid tampering with the system Python installation, you can employ one of the utilities that manage packages and their dependencies independently of the system package manager and the system directories.
+These utilities include conda, Nix, Stow, Virtualenv and Buildout, amongst others.
+Conda and Nix are only ones of these we have the resources to support.

 Git usage